NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/prior-fuzzers.md

+Here, we describe how to use other fuzzers to generate JS test cases for differential testing.
+Once the test cases are genearted and saved to a directory, you can then use the differential testing intructions described [here](./README.md#dftest) to perform differential testing used the generated test case.

-The following steps for running other fuzzers were tested on a host machine running Ubuntu 18.04.
+*Note that the following steps for running other fuzzers were only tested on a host machine running Ubuntu 18.04.*

 ## Fuzzilli

+### Setup
 * Before running, you should setup the environment variable on *the host machine* using the following command:

 ```bash
     sudo sysctl -w 'kernel.core_pattern=|/bin/false'
 ```

+### Generating test cases
-* Using the following command to execution:
+* Using the following command to generate test cases:

 ```bash
     cd /root/software/fuzzers/fuzzilli